hipe/tmx/lib/skylab/test-support/doc/issues/004-the-quickie-narrative.md

+## :#storypoint-10

+quickie ever running *must* be counter-conditional on ::RSpec even having loaded. we shudder at the thought of having to debug both running "at once".

+one way to hook into quickie is this: when you extend quickie on to a module it will hackishly rewrite this selfsame method based on the state of the ruby runtime at the time of first execution.

+the state we are checking for  specifically is the question of whether or not RSpec is in charge.

+## :#storypoint-25

+the way we implement our "service" is that we memoize a service instance once ever for the life of the ruby runtime.

 ## :#storypoint-285

 one client is creted per test run. it manages
 UI, parsing the request to run the tests, creating a test runtime, and initiating the test run on the object graph.